9656pawankumar/crypto-app/README.md

 - **Transaction Count Chart**: Visualizes the number of Bitcoin transactions per day, allowing users to identify trends and patterns in transaction activity over time.
 - **Total Fee Chart**: Displays the total fee value in BTC for transactions per day, providing insights into the economic aspects of the Bitcoin network.
 - **Average Fee Chart**: Shows the average fee per transaction in BTC, offering a perspective on the cost of Bitcoin transactions and network congestion.
+- **Transaction By Address**: Shows the received and sent transaction in BTC by address, offering a perspective on the net ratio.

 ## Getting Started